nospaceships/node-yara/README.md

 	sudo brew install autoconf aclocal automake libtool libmagic libssl

-The `libyara` library source is included with this package and will be compiled using `make` and associated tools during installation.
+The `libyara` library source is NOT included with this package and will be downloaded and compiled using `make` and associated tools during installation.

 This module is installed using [node package manager (npm)][npm]: